magictrick-dev/magictrick-dev/README.md

 <p>
     <strong>Status: </strong>
-    Working on making a front-page background using Superluminal for the website before continuing development on the front-end website.
+    Working on making a front-page background using Superluminal for the website before continuing development on the front-end content.
 </p>

 ![](https://img.shields.io/badge/CPP-black?style=for-the-badge&logo=cplusplus)